sanity/fakenews/README.md

 ###### 3.1.1.
 It is in Facebook and Twitter's economic self-interest to find a good solution to this problem

 Social instability is an existential threat to the long-term economic interests of Facebook and Twitter.
-I think this alignment between public and private interests may be reason for optimism.
+I think this alignment between the public interest and the private interests of today's largest social networks may be reason for optimism.

 ##### 3.2.
 The system probably shouldn't rely on "security through obscurity"